Services for Faculty

 Bracken librarians will conduct presentations on library services, resources and initiatives in your classroom, at departmental meetings, etc.

 Individual librarian consultations are also available.
-Consultations provide customized library information services and training, whether at the Library or at your workplace.
-To request a consultation, simply complete the electronic form.
+Consultations provide customized library information services and training, whether at the Library or remotely.
+To request a consultation, complete the electronic form.

 You can book a consultation to learn more about current awareness services.
 Keep up to date on subjects in your areas of interest by using Ovid Auto Alerts, RSS feeds, or PubMed My NCBI.